 More than two decades later, the Flag Act of 1818 established the protocol of having 13 stripes to represent the original 13 colonies, and set firm that future changes in the number of stars would be changed and acknowledged on Independence Day.

 And although President Woodrow Wilson issued a proclamation that officially established June 14 as Flag Day back in 1946, today it is not considered an official federal holiday.

 Flag Day was bypassed in the 1968 Uniform Holiday Act that established the 11 official federal holidays, including Inauguration Day every four years, and all three-day weekend holidays.

 Perhaps the time has come for Congress to revisit that decision.
-Ongoing displays of disrespect and desecration toward our national anthem — “The Star-Spangled Banner” — and the American flag by some members of the National Football League and others turn symbols of freedom into targets of anger and discontent.
+Recent displays of disrespect and desecration toward our national anthem — “The Star-Spangled Banner” — and the American flag by some members of the National Football League and others have turned symbols of freedom into targets of anger and discontent.

 At the very least, it should be noted that federal law (Chapter 1 of Title 4 of the United States Code) establishes advisory rules for display and care of the American flag — though it is not enforced.

 Still, “it formalizes and unifies the traditional ways in which we give respect to the flag, and also contains specific instructions on how the flag is not to be used,” reads the etiquette page on the website usflag.org.

 Some rules of the U.S. flag code are especially worth mentioning.

 “The flag should never be dipped to any person or thing.
 It is flown upside down only as a distress signal.
 Additionally, the flag should never be used for advertising purposes.”